 Visual assessments provide a useful and cost effective way for permittees to evaluate the effectiveness of their control measures.
 Four visual assessments must be conducted annually, twice per wet season.
-The visual examinations must be conducted when the site is discharging stormwater, if predictable.
+While four visual inspections must be conducted annually, they are to be concentrated during rainfall events in the winter and summer wet seasons.
+The visual examinations must still be conducted when the site is discharging.
 A visual assessment can be conducted concurrently with a routine site inspection required by Part 4.1.
-All industrial sectors covered by the permit are required to conduct these examinations.